-The European Committee of Social Rights was created by Article 25 of the European Social Charter to monitor States' compliance with the rights
+The European Committee of Social Rights was created by Article 25 of systems of the Contracting States.
+Each section has a chamber made up of the European Social Charter to monitor States' compliance with the rights contained in the Charter.